Extended formulations, non-negative factorizations and randomized communication protocols: Introduction

 The success of extended formulations is due to the fact that a moderate increase in dimension can result in a dramatic decrease in the number of facets.
 For instance, $P$ can have exponentially many facets, while $Q$ has only polynomially many.
 We will see examples of this phenomenon later in this paper.
-For more examples, and background, see the recent survey by Conforti, Cornu\'ejols and Zambelli \cite{ConfortiCornuejolsZambelli10}.
+For more examples, and background, see the recent surveys by Conforti, Cornu\'ejols and Zambelli~\cite{ConfortiCornuejolsZambelli10}, Kaibel~\cite{Kaibel} and Wolsey~\cite{Wolsey11}.

-In light of the above discussion, it is natural to define the {\DEF size} of an extension $Q$ as the number of facets of $Q$, and the {\DEF extension complexity} of a polyhedron $P$ as the minimum size of an extension of $P$.
-Following \cite{FioriniKaibelPashkovichTheis11}, we denote this by $\xc(P)$.
-The extension complexity of a polyhedron is a far better measure of how ``complex'' a polyhedron is than, for instance, its number of facets or its number of vertices and extreme rays.
+Extensions provide an interesting measure of how ``complex'' a polyhedron is: define the {\DEF size} of an extension $Q$ of $P$ as the number of facets of $Q$ and the {\DEF extension complexity} of a polyhedron $P$ as the minimum size of any extension of $P$.
+Following~\cite{FioriniKaibelPashkovichTheis11}, we denote this number by $\xc(P)$.
+The {\DEF size} of an extended formulation of $P$ is the number of inequalities of the linear system (hence, neither equations nor variables are taken into account).
+Note that the size of an extended formulation is at least the size of the associated extension, and any extension $Q$ has an extended formulation describing $Q$ with the same size.